h1s1ple/SOL-Tap-and-Pay/README.md

-# Sol Payments
+# SolTapandPay

-SolPayments is a smart contract program build for the [Solana blockchain](https://solana.com/) that allows merchants to receive crypto-currency payments at their online shops.
+SolTapandPay is a smart contract program build for the [Solana blockchain](https://solana.com/) that allows merchants to receive crypto-currency payments at their online shops.

 ## Benefits of using SolTapandPay